Implementation of three LWC Schemes in the WiFi 4-Way Handshake with Software Defined Radio: Introduction

 \section{Introduction}

-With the rapid growth of internet-of-thing (IoT), it penetrates into our daily life deeply and poses an extraordinary effects on us.
-It connects wide range of devices, spanning from computers and servers through to smart devices.
-Most of those IoT devices are wireless connected such as sensors, actuators, radio frequency identification (RFID) tags, vehicular ad hoc networks (VANETs) and micro-controllers equipped with radio frequency (RF) transceivers capture.
-They communicate through various types of data regarding to, for instance, industrial and building control, e-health (e.g., medical devices embedded in our body or skin), smart home (such as lights, TV, thermostats, cameras, washing machines, dryers, and refrigerators), smart grid, self-driving cars, and other embedded systems \cite{gong18}.

-It is known that the growth rate of IoT is approximate 20\% per year, and the greatest risks for IoT are security, scalability, and reliability~\cite{iot-predictions}.
-In 2017, IoT devices became more than the world's population and it is expected to be around 30 billion connected IoT devices by 2020 \cite{gong18}.
-The value of users' data has given rise to new economic opportunities, such as \emph{data markets}.
-Meanwhile, it generates new vulnerabilities for security and privacy caused by cyber attacks.
-In order to reach its portability and small size, most of IoT devices have limited computational power and limited power supply.
-According to current developments, the most rapid growing applications of IoT are smart cities ($\approx 26\%$), industrial IoT ($\approx 24\%$), connected health ($\approx 20\%$), smart homes ($\approx 14\%$), connected cars, wearable devices, and smart utilities \cite{gong18}.
+With the rapid growth of the Internet of Things (IoT), it penetrates into our daily life deeply and poses extraordinary effects on us.
+The IoT connects a wide range of devices, spanning from tiny smart devices to computers and servers.
+Most of those IoT devices such as sensors, actuators and radio frequency identification (RFID) tags are wirelessly connected though Internet, bluetooth, vehicular ad-hoc networks (VANETs) and equipped with microcontrollers and radio frequency (RF) transceivers.
+They communicate with each others to collect various types of data from applications such as industrial and building control, e-health (e.g., medical devices embedded in our body or skin), smart home (e.g., lights, TV, thermostats, cameras, washing machines, dryers, and refrigerators), smart grid, self-driving cars, and other embedded systems.
+According to experts, the growth rate of IoT is approximate 20\% per year, and the greatest challenges for the IoT ecosystems are security, scalability, and reliability~\cite{iot-predictions}.
+In 2017, the number of IoT devices has crossed the world's population, and it is expected to be around 75 billion connected IoT devices by 2025 \cite{forbs}.
+In order to reach its portability and small size, most of IoT devices have limited computational ability and limited power supply.
+According to current developments, the most rapid growing applications of IoT are smart cities (approx. $26\%$), industrial IoT (approx. $ 24\%$), connected health (approx. $20\%$), smarthomes (approx. $14\%$), connected cars, wearable devices, and smart utilities \cite{gong18}.